| A TRANSLATION MEMOIR: 45 YEARS WITH CESAR VALLEJO Dr. Clayton Eshleman

 San Francisco by George Hitchcock’s Amber House Press as Residence on Earth),

+I decided to investigate the Vallejo poems in the Mexican journal.
 The first poem I tried to read was “Me viene, hay dias, una gana uberrima,

 politica...”
 It was as if a hand of wet sand came out of the original and